TheOnlyTails/RubyMod/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 **Describe what bugs you fixed!**
 A clear and concise description of what you changed.
 Ex.
-Fixed bug: [...]
+Fixed: [...]